Newport Rising

 The Newport Rising was the last large-scale armed rising in Wales, by Chartists whose demands included democracy and the right to vote with a secret ballot.

 On Monday 4 November 1839, approximately 4,000 Chartist sympathisers, under the leadership of John Frost, marched on the town of Newport, Monmouthshire.
 En route, some Newport chartists were arrested by police and held prisoner at the Westgate Hotel in central Newport.
 Chartists from industrial towns outside of Newport, including many coal-miners, some with home-made arms, were intent on liberating their fellow Chartists.
 Fighting began, and soldiers of the 45th Regiment of Foot, deployed in the protection of the police, were ordered to open fire.
-About 10-24 Chartists were confirmed killed, whilst reports of perhaps a further 50 injured.
-4 soldiers were reported as injured, as well as the mayor of Newport who was within the hotel.
+Between 10 and 24 Chartists were confirmed killed, whilst reports of perhaps a further 50 injured.
+Four soldiers were reported as injured, as well as the mayor of Newport who was within the hotel.
 Subsequently, the leaders of the rising were convicted of treason and were sentenced to be hanged, drawn and quartered.
-The sentence was later commuted to transportation.
+The sentences were later commuted to transportation.

 Causes

-The origins of Chartism in Wales can be traced to the foundation in the autumn of 1836 of Carmarthen Working Men's Association.
+The origins of Chartism in Wales can be traced to the foundation, in the autumn of 1836, of the Carmarthen Working Men's Association.

 Among the factors that precipitated the rising were the House of Commons' rejection of the first Chartist petition for democracy, in the People's Charter of 1838 (which called for universal suffrage, secret ballot, a salary for MPs, giving those who did not own property the right to vote, etc.) on 12 July 1839, and the conviction of the Chartist Henry Vincent for unlawful assembly and conspiracy on 2 August.

 Some kind of rising had been in preparation for a few months and the march had been gathering momentum over the course of the whole weekend, as John Frost and his associates led their followers down from the industrialised valley towns to the north of Newport.
 Some of the miners who joined the rising had armed themselves with home-made pikes, bludgeons and firearms.

-A column was headed by Frost who lead it into Newport from the west, Zephaniah Williams lead a column from Blackwood to the northwest and William Jones lead a column from Pontypool to the north.
+A column was headed by Frost who led it into Newport from the west, Zephaniah Williams led a column from Blackwood to the northwest and William Jones led a column from Pontypool to the north.

 The exact rationale for the confrontation remains opaque, although it may have its origins in Frost's ambivalence towards the more violent attitudes of some Chartists, and the personal animus he bore towards some of the Newport establishment.
 The Chartist movement in southeast Wales was chaotic in this period and the feelings of the workers were running extremely high.